ACCA Exam : Balancing work and study

 This is an interview with Laura Murchie who is studying for the ACCA (Association of Chartered Certified Accountants) examination.

-Since joining Core-Asset Consulting, I have worked closely with a number of candidates studying for professional accountancy qualifications while working full time.
+At Core-Asset Consulting, we work closely with a number of candidates studying for professional accountancy qualifications while working full time.
 Achieving the perfect balance between the two is no easy feat.
 Even more so when the full-time role is a demanding one.

 If you’re considering undertaking the Association of Chartered Certified Accountants (ACCA) qualification or other accountancy qualifications you will have to make some sacrifices over the next few years.

-Laura Murchie, our in-house Senior Finance Associate, is half way through her ACCA.
-I asked Laura what her secret is to balancing work and study.
+Laura Murchie, our in-house Finance Business Partner, qualified with her ACCA qualification in 2018.
+We asked Laura what her secret is to balancing work and study.

 Laura, when did you begin studying for the ACCA and how long do you expect it to take?